Talk to a Lawyer

 What’s a Debt-to-Income (DTI) Ratio?

 If you’re applying for a loan modification, your debt-to-income ratio could be a factor.

 What's "Cash for Keys" in a Foreclosure?

-If you lose your home to a foreclosure sale, the new owner might offer you a lump-sum of money to voluntarily move out.
+If you lose your home to a foreclosure sale, the new owner might offer you a lump sum to voluntarily move out.
 This kind of transaction is called “cash for keys.”

 Credit Bidding in a Foreclosure